Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Median house prices: $848,000 nationally

-• Growth areas: Regional coastal towns, outer suburbs with infrastructure investment
+• Growth areas: Regional coastal towns, outer suburbs with major projects

 • Slowest markets: Inner-city areas with high density